 In recent months, even years, online learning has become a vital part of how kids receive their education.
-If you’re a parent educating their children at home, then you may wonder if outsourcing your child’s education with online courses is a good idea and how to make it effective.
+If you’re a parent educating their children at home, then you may wonder if outsourcing your child’s education with online courses is a good idea and how to make online learning effective.
 We’ve gathered some practical suggestions for smoothly integrating online learning into your child’s school routine and how to get the most out of it.

 How can I make my child’s online learning effective?